byui-cit-internship/EasyRentAPI/README.md

-# stedi
+# EasyRent API

+Before starting this project, install redis, and kafka.

+Update the env.list file with the appropriate redis password, and ports.

-These commands assume that redis and kafka are running locally on ports 6379 and 9092 respectively.
+These commands assume that redis is running locally on port 6379 and 9092 respectively.

 To start this project, run the following commands:

-`docker build . -t stedi`
+`docker build . -t easyrent-api`

-`docker run --env-file ./env.list stedi`
+`docker run --env-file ./env.list easyrent-api`